If you’re an American Indian or an Alaska Native you may have new health coverage benefits and protections in the Marketplace.

 - While you are not exempt from paying monthly premiums, you may be able to get lower premium costs based on your income.
 Eligibility for lower costs depends on your income, family size, and whether you have access to other health coverage.

-- Members of federally recognized tribes or Alaska Native Claims Settlement Act (ANCSA) Corporation shareholders with a household income at or below 300% of the federal poverty level (about $70,650 for a family of 4 in 2013, or $88,320 for the same family in Alaska) won’t have any out-of-pocket costs like copayments, coinsurance, or deductibles for services covered by their Marketplace health plan.
+- Members of federally recognized tribes or Alaska Native Claims Settlement Act (ANCSA) corporation shareholders with a household income between 100% and 300% of the federal poverty level (between $24,250 and $72,750 for a family of 4 in 2015, or between $30,320 and $90,960 for the same family in Alaska) won’t have any out-of-pocket costs like copayments, coinsurance, or deductibles for services covered by their Marketplace health plan.

 - If you’re a member of a federally recognized tribe or an ANCSA shareholder, you’re eligible for monthly special enrollment periods.
 If it’s outside the open enrollment period, you can still enroll in (or change) a health plan once per month in order to find a health plan that meets your needs.

-- Regardless of income, tribal members or ANCSA shareholders who enroll in a Marketplace health plan won’t have any out-of-pocket costs such as copayments, coinsurance, or deductibles for items or services provided by an I/T/U or through contract health services.
+- Regardless of income, tribal members or ANCSA shareholders who enroll in a Marketplace health plan won’t have any out-of-pocket costs such as copayments, coinsurance, or deductibles for items or services provided by an Indian Health Care Provider or through Purchased and Referred Care.

 - Will I need my tribal documents when applying for coverage?